hamvocke/hamvocke.github.io/_drafts/testing_java_microservices.md

 ![sample application structure](/assets/img/uploads/testService.png)
 _the high level structure of our microservice system_

-Our Spring microservice provides a REST interface that can be called via HTTP.
-In some cases the service will fetch information from a database.
-In other cases the service will call an external [weather API](https://darksky.net) via HTTP to fetch current weather conditions.
+Our microservice provides a REST interface that can be called via HTTP.
+For some endpoints the service will fetch information from a database.
+In other cases the service will call an external [weather API](https://darksky.net) via HTTP to fetch and display current weather conditions.

 ### Internal Architecture
-Internally, the Spring Service has a pretty typical architecture:
+Internally, the Spring Service has a Spring-typical architecture:

 ![sample application architecture](/assets/img/uploads/testArchitecture.png)
 _the internal structure of our microservice_